 These Short & Simple NEPA Hikes Offer Big Rewards

-If we’re going to break a sweat, we might as well enjoy a sweeping vista or a cascading waterfall.
+If we’re going to break a sweat, we might as well enjoy a sweeping vista or a cascading waterfall while we’re at it.
 Sure, some of the area’s hidden gems are tucked away deep in the wilderness, but you don’t always have to take a ten-mile trek to enjoy incredible views.
 NEPA offers plenty of scenic spots that aren’t too difficult to reach.

 Pack your camera and take the scenic route.
 You won’t want to miss these overlooks, waterfalls and historic sites.